 Car Battery Lifespan and What Causes Batteries to Fail

 The average life expectancy of a car battery is three years or so, but there are several factors that can have an impact on that estimate.
 Even under the most ideal conditions, chemical reactions cause batteries to break down, and your vehicle will likely need a new battery within a few years.

-Though battery problems are often associated with cold weather, Consumer Reports magazine says heat is a bigger enemy of car batteries and will take a bigger toll on performance and reserve capacity.
+Though car battery problems are often associated with cold weather, Consumer Reports magazine says heat is a bigger enemy of car batteries and will take a bigger toll on performance and reserve capacity.
 Heat can also decrease a battery's lifespan significantly.
 Hot weather causes liquids inside batteries to evaporate as well as internal damage.
 This can occur whether you are driving or if the car is parked.
 The magazine recommends that vehicle owners in hotter parts of the country have their car battery tested after two years of ownership and then every year after.
-Those who live in colder areas can wait four years to test performance and capacity, and then every year after.
+Those who live in colder areas can wait four years after buying a car to test performance and capacity, then every year after.

 Testing a battery's performance and reserve (or amp-hour) capacity is not just a matter of seeing whether it will hold a charge (or checking the electric eye found on some batteries to see if it is green), so testing is best done by an auto technician at a repair shop.
 A professional can also determine if any problems you are having may be caused by something else, like your battery terminals or alternator.
 If a bad battery is the culprit, your mechanic will help you choose and install an appropriate replacement.

 When to Change Your Car's Battery

 There are several signs that indicate the battery in your car is failing and needs to be replaced.
 Sluggish engine cranking and unusual electrical problems like flickering headlights are telltale signs of trouble, though they may also indicate problems with your car's alternator.
 You should also replace your battery if it is bulging or has a rotten egg smell.